 - Allow your child to bring their favorite toy or blanket with them on their dental visit to give them an added sense of security and comfort.

 Also, we can help you make oral health fun for your child!
-Register your child for the Kids Club.
-It is FREE and members receive fun activities, tips and personalized letters from the ToothFairy by email every month!
+Register your child for the Kids’ Club.
+It is FREE and members receive fun activities, tips and personalized letters from the ToothFairy by mail four times per year!